-- 14. On the right side, scroll down and select Translate.
-Both connections in the list are now italicized, indicating that there is a connection to this attribute.
-If one of the other attributes on the right were italicized, it would indicate that another node is already connected to that attribute (see Figure 1.8).
-Once the connection is created, you can close the Connection Editor. - 15.
-In the viewport, switch to wireframe mode if you are not already in wireframe mode.
-You can do this by pressing 4 on the keyboard or clicking the wireframe icon on the icon bar at the top of the viewport window; the wireframe icon is the wireframe cube. - 16.
+- 14. In the viewport, switch to wireframe mode if you are not already in it.
+You can do this by pressing 4 on the keyboard or by clicking the wireframe icon on the icon bar at the top of the viewport window; the wireframe icon is the wireframe cube. - 15.
 In the viewport, you'll notice that the sphere has snapped to the same position as the locator.
 Select the sphere, and try to move it using the Move tool (hot key = w).
 The sphere is locked to the locator, so it cannot be moved.
 Select the locator, and try to move it; the sphere moves with the locator.
-The output of the locator's Translate attributes are the input for the sphere's Translate.
+The output of the locator's Translate attributes is the input for the sphere's Translate.